 Classical Islam is very resistant to creative theological variants within the Islamic ummah and brands them as deviant heresies.
 Folk Islam is the most common expression.
 Yet "unorthodox" expressions, even so-called "secular Islam," are far more prevalent forms of Islam among the youth and womenfolk than the orthodox interpretations, and Houghton students and graduates are far more likely to encounter these unorthodox expressions.
-This requires our students to grasp the diverse roots of widespread Islamic heterodoxy, syncretism, occult expressions, spiritual warfare and secularism.
+This requires our students to grasp the diverse roots of widespread Islamic heterodoxy, syncretism, occult expressions, spiritual warfare, and secularism.
+Liberal Arts.
+Prerequisite: INCL 260 their political aspirations, and their texts.
+Special attention to various Christian ministries to Muslims in North America.
 Liberal Arts.
 Prerequisite: INCL 260

-INCL 441 Islam in North America 4-WSP
+INCL 441 Islam in North America

 The Islamic movements in North America are unique in being both very recent and limited to African-Americans and immigrants.
 That is changing given that international funding for a vibrant political Islam in America is among the strongest in emerging religions.
-Students explore the various sociological expressions, their political aspirations and their texts.
-Special attention is given to various Christian ministries to Muslims in North America.
-Liberal Arts.
-Prerequisite: INCL 260
+Students explore the various sociological expressions,